stav/sirem/docs/PLANS_IMPLEMENTATION.md

 - The lookup key for property indexing in `getAllProperties()`
 - The unique identifier in `FieldDefinition` objects

 Since properties are stored in an array (not an object), the `key` must be explicit - it cannot be inferred from object keys like in flat schemas.
-This key maps directly to how values are stored and retrieved in the `plan.metadata` JSONB field.
+This key maps directly to the JSONB property name, while application code should access values through the resolver helpers in `plan-metadata-utils.ts` instead of reading `plan.metadata` directly.

 1. **Extended Benefits**: Benefits that vary by carrier or year (card, fitness, transportation)
 2. **Prescription Drug Details**: Complex RX coverage that needs more than the pharmacy_benefit field